debiday/divercity_image_search/readme.md

 This project envisions a more diverse selection of images that more accurately represent people who live in a city.
 This API produces a notably better selection of photos compared to many stock photo providers.
-While there is copyright issues with Flickr's photos, users can opt to personally contact the photographers, or use this as a visual resource to understand the cultural diversity of places.
+Users can opt to personally contact the photographers on Flickr, or use this as a visual resource to understand the cultural diversity of places.

 ### Built With